If you’re looking for a way to save money with minimal effort, two words: digital coupons.

 - Store coupons

-On Fridays, Kroger stores (like Fry’s, Fred Meyer, King Soopers, etc.) offer a digital free-item coupon that can be added to your loyalty card and redeemed within two weeks (you must add the coupon to your account the Friday it’s offered).
-In the recent past, Free Friday Download coupons have been good for bread, yogurt, pet food, candy, and more.
+Once a month on Fridays, Kroger stores (like Fry’s, Fred Meyer, King Soopers, etc.) offer a digital free-item coupon that can be added to your loyalty card and redeemed within two weeks (you must add the coupon to your account the Friday it’s offered).
+In the past, Free Friday Download coupons have been good for bread, yogurt, pet food, candy, and more.

-7. If your digital coupon doesn’t apply correctly, head to customer service.
+9. If your digital coupon doesn’t apply correctly, don’t give up!

 Just like paper coupons, sometimes digital coupons won’t apply to your transaction correctly.
-If you run into an error, go through this checklist:
+You can troubleshoot most couponing user errors by asking yourself these questions:

 - Did you purchase the right product as stated on the coupon?
 Did you get the correct size, brand and quantity?

 - Did you add the digital coupon to your “wallet” inside the store app?

 - Is your phone screen bright enough for the cashier to successfully scan the coupon barcode?

 I know these seem like no-brainers, but I can’t tell you how many times I’ve marched up to checkout and gotten something wrong.
 Like thinking I had a Buy 1, Get 1 Free coupon when in reality, it was a Buy 1, Get 1 50% off coupon.
 It happens!